Power density: Definition

-For comparative purposes, the output power denotes the continuous power deliverable under specified worst-case environmental conditions.
-Typical determinants include ambient temperature, maximum permissible case temperature, unit orientation and airflow, operating altitude, and reliability or lifetime targets that may impose derating.
+For comparative purposes, the output power typically denotes the continuous power that can be delivered under specified worst-case environmental conditions.
+Typical determinants include ambient temperature, maximum permissible case temperature, unit orientation and airflow, operating altitude, and reliability or lifetime targets that may require derating.

-The converter’s volume can be defined in multiple ways depending on application and construction.
-Reported figures may include or exclude elements such as electromagnetic-interference (EMI) filters, thermal management hardware (e.g., fans or heatsinks), protective housing/enclosures, connectors, and input/output energy-storage capacitors, components often required in end products but omitted from modular supply measurements.
+The converter’s volume may be defined in several ways depending on the application and construction.
+Reported values may include or exclude components such as electromagnetic interference (EMI) filters, thermal management hardware (e.g., fans or heatsinks), protective housings or enclosures, connectors, and input or output energy-storage capacitors.
+These components are often required in end products but may be omitted when measuring modular power supplies.

 History

-The relevance of power density has gradually increased from the advent of switched-mode power conversion, with efficiency being the primary cause.
-Switching converters enabled performance beyond the deterministic limits of linear power supplies, whose efficiencies were largely constrained by input-output voltage ratios and a small set of available topologies.
+The relevance of power density has gradually increased from the advent of switched-mode power conversion, with efficiency being the primary drive.
+Switching converters enables performance beyond the deterministic limits of linear power supplies, whose efficiencies were largely constrained by input-output voltage ratios and a small set of available topologies.

 Beginning in the early 1990s, efficiency improvements accelerated, driven by the expansion of personal computing and consumer electronics, growth in telecommunications, and rapid progress in semiconductor technology.
 As conversion efficiency increased, attainable power density rose in parallel, reflecting the close coupling between these metrics.

 Successive energy crises and the resulting regulatory frameworks elevated efficiency from a desirable attribute to a practical requirement, with emphasis on energy conservation and total cost of ownership across the life cycle of power systems.
 This eventually caused high power density to become regarded as a leading benchmark of power-system engineering, being the convergence of efficiency, compactness, and performance in modern power-delivery design.